Eyiza/expense_tracker/README.md

 4. **Run the development server**
-To run the application run the following commands from the /backend directory:
+To run the application run the following commands from the /backend directory: <br>
 For Mac/Linux
 ```
 export FLASK_APP=flaskr